Astrobiology: Planetary habitability

 Astrobiological research makes a number of simplifying assumptions when studying the necessary components for planetary habitability.

-Carbon and Organic Compounds: Carbon is the fourth most abundant element in the universe and the energy required to make or break a bond is at just the appropriate level for building molecules which are not only stable, but also reactive.
+Carbon and Organic Compounds: Carbon is the fourth most abundant element in the universe and the energy required to make or break a bond is at just the appropriate level for building molecules that are not only stable, but also reactive.
 The fact that carbon atoms bond readily to other carbon atoms allows for the building of extremely long and complex molecules.
 As such, astrobiological research presumes that the vast majority of life forms in the Milky Way galaxy are based on carbon chemistries, as are all life forms on Earth.
 However, theoretical astrobiology entertains the potential for other organic molecular bases for life, thus astrobiological research often focuses on identifying environments that have the potential to support life based on the presence of organic compounds.

 Liquid water: Liquid water is a common molecule that provides an excellent environment for the formation of complicated carbon-based molecules, and is generally considered necessary for life as we know it to exist.
 Thus, astrobiological research presumes that extraterrestrial life similarly depends upon access to liquid water, and often focuses on identifying environments that have the potential to support liquid water.
 Some researchers posit environments of water-ammonia mixtures as possible solvents for hypothetical types of biochemistry.

 Environmental stability: Where organisms adaptively evolve to the conditions of the environments in which they reside, environmental stability is considered necessary for life to exist.
 This presupposes the necessity of a stable temperature, pressure, and radiation levels; resultantly, astrobiological research focuses on planets orbiting Sun-like red dwarf stars.
 This is because very large stars have relatively short lifetimes, meaning that life might not have time to emerge on planets orbiting them; very small stars provide so little heat and warmth that only planets in very close orbits around them would not be frozen solid, and in such close orbits these planets would be tidally locked to the star; whereas the long lifetimes of red dwarfs could allow the development of habitable environments on planets with thick atmospheres.
 This is significant as red dwarfs are extremely common.
 (See also: Habitability of red dwarf systems).

 Energy source: It is assumed that any life elsewhere in the universe would also require an energy source.
 Previously, it was assumed that this would necessarily be from a Sun-like star, however with developments within extremophile research contemporary astrobiological research often focuses on identifying environments that have the potential to support life based on the availability of an energy source, such as the presence of volcanic activity on a planet or moon that could provide a source of heat and energy.

-It is important to note that these assumptions are based on our current understanding of life on Earth and the conditions under which it can exist.
+These assumptions are based on our current understanding of life on Earth and the conditions under which it can exist.
 As our understanding of life and the potential for it to exist in different environments evolves, these assumptions may change.